Is instability near a black hole key for "thermalization'' of its horizon?: Abstract

 \section{Abstract}

-We introduce a potential theoretical model to understand the thermalization of black hole horizon.
+We put forward an attempt towards building a possible theoretical model to understand the observer dependent thermalization of black hole horizon.
 The near horizon Hamiltonian for a massless, chargeless particle is $xp$ type.
-This model has the properties of random matrix theory.
-Therefore according to {\it eigenstate thermalization hypothesis} (ETH), an observable of the system must thermalize in later time.
-We explicitly show this in the Schrodinger as well as in Heisenberg pictures by taking into account the time evaluation of the system under this Hamiltonian.
-Hence ETH theory can be one of the potential candidates for explaining the black hole thermalization.
+This is unstable in nature and so the horizon can induce instability in a system.
+The particle in turn finds the horizon thermal when it interacts with it.
+We explicitly show this in the Schrodinger as well as in Heisenberg pictures by taking into account the time evolution of the system under this Hamiltonian.
+Hence we postulate that existing instability near the horizon can be one of the potential candidates for explaining the black hole thermalization.